iainquayle/birch/construct.md

 As shown, currying in the haskell sense is supported, but as well, partial struct currying will be supported. add_1 = add <| {a: 1}

+### partial application

+partial application is done by passing a struct with the fields that are to be partially applied. this will return a function that takes the remaining fields.

+obviously curried functions will work just like in haskell.

+this mechanic will allow for interface mimicking.

 ## control flow